knobs-dials/straceD/README.md

 * the subprocess code had zombie issues.
 I think I fixed it, but should still read up more on edge cases.

+* add 'ignore process called X' parameter, e.g. to ignore the database on a database host